×

 All about Norite and Lherzolite Properties

 Know all about Norite and Lherzolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Lherzolite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Lherzolite is Grenue.
 Norite appears Veined and Shiny and Lherzolite appears Glassy, Vesicular and Foilated.
-The luster of Norite is not available while that of Lherzolite is subvitreous to dull.
+The luster of Norite is while that of Lherzolite is subvitreous to dull.
 Norite is available in dark grey to black colors whereas Lherzolite is available in black, dark greenish - grey, green, pink, purple colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Lherzolite are as armour rock for sea walls, source of magnesia (mgo), used in aquariums.